 CE industry is particularly committed to boost sales of increasingly larger screen displays in order to maintain a steady cash flow thanks to a constant and rapid renewal cycle of TVs' installed base.
-For this purpose they undertook, through their major category association in Europe, EICTA (European Industry Consumer Technical Association, now DIGITALEUROPE), the initiative of creating some licensed labels, corresponding to a precise set of technical requirements.
+For this purpose they undertook, through their major category association in Europe, (DIGITALEUROPE), the initiative of creating some licensed labels, corresponding to a precise set of technical requirements.